Why Choose Cedars-Sinai Marina del Rey Hospital for Gallbladder and Bile Duct Stones Treatment?

-At Marina Del Rey Hospital, our highly skilled gastroenterologists are well trained in assessing and treating patients with gallbladder and bile duct stones.
+At Cedars-Sinai Marina del Rey Hospital, our highly skilled gastroenterologists are well trained in assessing and treating patients with gallbladder and bile duct stones.
 Our team of experts will offer you guidance and counseling so you can fully understand your condition and what your best treatment options are.

 The gallbladder is a small organ that stores a substance produced by the liver, called bile.
 This small organ is shaped like a balloon and releases bile into the small intestine during meals in order to help with digestion.
 Bile ducts are small tubes that transport the bile from the liver into the gallbladder and from the gallbladder into the small intestine.
 When stones are formed in the gallbladder, there’s a high risk that they will migrate into one of the bile ducts, causing blockages.